Fall of Tripoli (1289): Context

 The County of Tripoli, though founded as a Crusader State and predominantly Christian, had been a vassal state of the Mongol Empire since around 1260, when Bohemond VI, under the influence of his father-in-law Hethum I, King of Armenia, preemptively submitted to the rapidly advancing Mongols.
 Tripoli had provided troops to the Mongols for the 1258 sack of Baghdad, as well as for the 1260 Mongol invasions of Syria, which caused even further friction with the Muslim world.

-After the destruction of Baghdad and the capture of Damascus, which were the centers of the Abbasid and Ayyubid caliphates, by the Khan Hulegu, Islamic power had shifted to the Egyptian Mamluks based in Cairo.
+After the destruction of Baghdad and the capture of Damascus, which were the centers of the Abbasid and Ayyubid caliphates respectively, by the Khan Hulegu, Islamic power had shifted to the Egyptian Mamluks based in Cairo.
 Around the same time, the Mongols were slowed in their westward expansion by internal conflicts in their thinly spread Empire.
 The Mamluks took advantage of this to advance northwards from Egypt, and re-establish dominion over Palestine and Syria, pushing the Ilkhans back into Persia.
 The Mamluks attempted to take Tripoli in the 1271 siege, but were instead frustrated in their goal by the arrival of Prince Edward in Acre that month.
 They were persuaded to agree to a truce with both Tripoli and Prince Edward, although his forces had been too small to be truly effective.

 The Mongols, for their part, had not proven to be staunch defenders of their vassal, the Christian state of Tripoli.
 Abaqa Khan, the ruler of the Ilkhanate, who had been sent envoys to Europe in an attempt to form a Franco-Mongol alliance against the Muslims, had died in 1282.
 He was succeeded by Tekuder, a convert to Islam.
 Under Tekuder's leadership, the Ilkhanate was not inclined to defend vassal Christian territories against Muslim encroachment.
 This enabled the Mamluks to continue their attacks against the remaining coastal cities which were still under Crusader control.

 Tekuder was assassinated in 1284 and replaced by Abaqa's son Arghun, who was more sympathetic to Christianity.
 He continued his father's communications with Europe towards the possibility of forming an alliance, but still did not show much interest in protecting Tripoli.
 However, the Mamluks continued to expand their control, conquering Margat in 1285, and Lattakiah in 1287.